JavOrraca/LLaMA_in_R/README.md

 # Overview
 While the original blog post leverages the LLaMA implementation, the code in this repo was slightly modified to make use of Meta's LLaMA 2.
 I used the pre-trained LLaMA-2-7B implementation to pass prompts and predict outputs using a 2022 MacBook Air (24 GB RAM, Apple silicon M2).

 As you can imagine (with no GPUs on a fairly basic chipset from an LLM or deep learning perspective), inference was SLOW.
 I mean, _DEAD SLOW_.
-Perhaps this can be attributed to user error, but it took my machine 5-10 minutes to predict the next 20 tokens given the prompt "The best way to attract bees."
-You've been warned!
+Perhaps this can be attributed to user error, but it took my machine an eternity (FIX - DID NOT FINISH) to predict the next 20 tokens given the prompt "The best way to attract bees."
+I honestly have to imagine my slowness is due to some user error or simply that I ran out of available memory.

-I honestly have to imagine my slowness is due to some user error along the way.
-I only say this because I've locally experimented with Mistral-7B and it is much _much_ faster than my experience with LLaMA.
-I'll dig into this more in the coming months when I have free time.

 # Setup
 - Ensure your machine has access to recently released versions of R and Python